sameer614614/paybills.co/docs/admin-agent-deployment.md

 * A GoDaddy VPS (Ubuntu 20.04+ is assumed here).
 * SSH access to the VPS as a sudo-capable user.
-* The project repository checked out on the server (for example `/var/www/paybillswithus.com`).
+* The project repository checked out on the server (for example `/var/www/paybills.co`).
-* An HTTPS certificate for each private subdomain (`admin.paybillswithus.com` and `agent.paybillswithus.com`).
+* An HTTPS certificate for each private subdomain (`admin.paybills.co` and `agent.paybills.co`).
 You can generate these with Let's Encrypt once DNS is in place.

 ## 2. DNS configuration